 Jin identifies as a third culture kid most comfortable in multicultural settings, having served on international teams and attending an international school.
 But having spent most of his life in New York, Tokyo, and Tennessee, Jin is culturally and linguistically “at home” in these regions of the world.

 In 2022, Jin was selected to participate in the Emerging Leaders Program of the United States-Japan Council, a nonprofit whose mission is to strengthen the U.S.-Japan relationship and connect political, economic, and cultural leaders.
 In addition to strengthening Japanese relations on the international stage, Jin works on strengthening Japan-Tennessee relations as an active member of the Japan-America Society of Tennessee.
-He also serves on the Diversity Committee of the Nashville Bar Association and participates in activities of API Middle Tennessee, Sister Cities of Nashville, and the National Asian Pacific American Bar Association.
+He also serves as Diversity Committee Co-Chair of the Nashville Bar Association and participates in activities of API Middle Tennessee, Sister Cities of Nashville, and the National Asian Pacific American Bar Association.

 Jin received his Bachelor of Science from Columbia University in 2009, studying Computer Science with a specialty in Artificial Intelligence.
 He served as treasurer of the Columbia Japan Society and was a Japanese translator and tutor for the Columbia University Translating and Tutoring Agency.